Beer in Finland: Finnish beer tax-classes

 Beer was classified into tax classes by law in Finland until the year 1995 when Finland joined the European Union.
-After joining EU the law was reformed so that the tax is set directly by the percentage of alcohol by volume contained in the product: with 0.5-2.8% beers €0.02/cl of alcohol, with beers over 2.8% €0.0214/cl.
+After joining the EU the law was reformed so that the tax is set directly by the percentage of alcohol by volume contained in the product: with 0.5–2.8% beers €0.02/cl of alcohol, with beers over 2.8% €0.0214/cl.
 However, the old classifications are still voluntarily used widely and the old tax classes are still often marked on the products and advertisements.

-Beer with an alcohol content of 5.6% or higher may only be sold in state-owned Alko liquor stores or bars and restaurants with the appropriate license.
+Until June 2024, beer with an alcohol content of 5.6% or higher could only be sold in state-owned Alko liquor stores or bars and restaurants with the appropriate license.
 It is also sold in tax free shops on Baltic Sea cruiseferries.
 Because of tax regulations, the tax free shops may only be open when the ships are either on international waters or visiting Åland (which has special exempt status in the EU).

+In June 2024, the alcohol law changed to allow for beer with an alcohol content up to 8.0% to be sold in stores.
+Beer with an alcohol content of 8.1% or higher may still only be sold in Alko stores, bars and restaurants, or at tax-free shops on cruiseferries.